 What is Evekeo ODT?

-The Evekeo brand of amphetamine is used to treat ADHD and also narcolepsy.
-Evekeo is sometimes used to treat obesity in people who have not lost weight with diets or other treatments.
+Evekeo is also used to treat narcolepsy in adults and children at least 6 years old, or obesity in adults and children at least 12 years old who have not lost weight with diets or other treatments.
 Evekeo ODT is used only for ADHD.

 Evekeo ODT may also be used for purposes not listed in this medication guide.